64robots/webforms/docs/content/en/models.md

 - `sort` is a numerical value.
 Can be used to sort these questions.

 - `group_by` is used if you want to put some questions together under the same title in a step.
-It's like a "section" in a step.
+It's like a section in a step.
 It's likely a constant string.

 - `group_by_description` is used if you have some description for the group of questions.
 It's likely a constant string.